How to Keep Your Pets Warm During the Winter

 By Patricia Thomblison, DVM, MS

 WINTER IS COMING.
-Leaves are falling and the heaters are being serviced ready for the coming chill.
+Leaves are falling and the heaters are being serviced to prepare for the coming chill.
 Your skin may already be drying out and find you are applying copious amounts of lotion.
-It’s not just you.
-Your pets may face several hardships during the cold winter months.
+It’s not just you, your pets may also face several hardships during the cold winter months.
 Here are some tips to keep them healthy and safe.

 SNOW AND ICE